SamuelSwartzberg/flashcardifying_text_temp/inf.md

-network prefix is also called routing prefix host identifier is also called rest field or interface identifier How network prefix and host identifier have been divided has varied over time
+network prefix is also called routing prefix host identifier is also called rest field or interface identifier How network prefix and host identifier have been divided has varied over time The subnet mask is the bitmask that when applied with bitwise AND yields the network prefix.
+The subnet mask is also often written in the notation of IP addresses. using CIDR notation, the subnet mask of whatever.whatever.whatever.0/24 is 255.255.255.0

 ######### History